JSmets/Lepus/README.md

 ## data
 It contains the images dataset and a CSV file with labels.

-## Animal_identifier
+## proposal
-It describes the first part of the project that identify the presence of an animal.
+It describes the project objectives and details the data contents and methods used for the second project which is classifying several animal species and humans.

-## Species_identifier
+## submission
-It presents the second part of the project that classify the animal species.
+It contains experiments codes (.py % .ipynb) and the report of the analysis of the second project.